By Ellen Finch

 These shapes beautifully balance the more angular lines used in the seating area, and in the bespoke, square-shaped water feature.

-2. Use a pond to divide zones
+2. Use a modern pond to divide zones

 A pond is a fail-safe way to create a chilled-out vibe.
 The gentle splash of a visiting bird bathing on a shallow edge, the rippling reflections catching the sun – it provides a multi-sensory experience.
 And, a pond is often even more attractive when full of water lilies, gold fish, and other aquatic delights.